Dunstanburgh Castle – One of BRITAINS best coastal walks in Northumberland

 This route is a good one if you want to to a circular walk in the area.
 I like to start this circular walk in Embleton (I love the walk down Embleton beach towards Dunstanburgh Castle) – but it can be adaped to start in Craster also.
 Park up in Embleton, then head down the lane towards Dunstanburgh Golf Course, the path then trakes you through the golf course to Embleton Bay.
 I like to walk on the beach but you can walk on the dunes on the designated coastal path if you wish.
 Dunstanburgh Castle will be in view from the start so you can’t go wrong really.
 Once at the castle, you may want to explore inside the castle walls, but to be honest there isn’t a great deal to see inside the ruins.
 After the castle – then follow the well marked path to Craster, and you may want to leave more time to explore this small fishing village.
 There’s a good gastro pub here called the Jolly Fisherman which serves superb food & drink (you may want to book ahead if having food) After Craster you return back a more inland route (refer back to the map to avoid taking the right turns) You can simply retrace your steps from Craster back along the coast to Embleton if you wish! .
 Click the button above the map to see the interactive map route.

 The walk on Embleton Bay beach towards Dunstanburgh Castle really is a superb coastal walk – one of the finest beach walks anywhere!
+If the tide is out – it’s a must-do place to see.

-#WALK 3 – lONG COASTAL ROUTE
+#WALK 3 – LONG LINEAR COASTAL PATH:

 CRASTER TO LOW NEWTON-BY-THE-SEA